 0 Comments

+I'll be giving my first live, public presentation since the start of the pandemic for the Dubuque Area Humanists' annual Darwin Day celebration on February 21st.
+The event is free and open to the public (with masking).
+More details are available here.
+Update: Video from this presentation appears below.
 I had the pleasure of moderating a rich conversation on magic and creativity for the Science of Magic Association.
 My panelists were an international group of magicians and creativity researchers including David Parr, Cyril Thomas, Matt Pritchard, and Amory Danek.
 The video is available below, and accompanying content is available at https://scienceofmagicassoc.org/blog/2021/8/23/magic-creativity-webinar.
 Jeniffer Ortega, my collaborator at the Universidad Nacional de Colombia is building a nice research program exploring metacognition as it relates to attention and perception.
 Along with Patricia Montañes, Gustav Kuhn, and me, she has published new work in i-Perception showing that people's metacognitive judgments are heavily biased by their own experiences.
 People who experienced change blindness or inattentional blindness were more likely to think others would experience the same.
 Dr. Ortega's paper is open access at https://journals.sagepub.com/doi/10.1177/20416695211039242.

 In a move that was way outside my comfort zone, I worked with my past student Lauren Patt to publish a narrative review of strategies for addressing alcoholism in homeless populations in the Journal of Student Research.
 The work was inspired by a field experience she had during her senior year at Carthage.
 She had already completed one field placement for her thesis work, but wanted to gain experience in a new environment, which led to her working with the Kenosha Shalom Center — an organization that provides resources such as food, housing, and guidance to families in need in the Kenosha community.
 Although her field placement was cut short due to the pandemic, Lauren continued to think about the experience and wrote her review paper as part of an independent study with me.
 In the fall, Lauren is starting graduate school at UW-Parkside, working toward a master’s degree in clinical mental health counseling.
 Congratulations, Lauren!
 Lauren's paper is available here.
 And here's a video synopsis of the work: Experiments using eye movements as a dependent variable have become ubiquitous.
 However, the field has moved so quickly that there are few standardized practices in the research community.
 In a new paper, now out at Attention, Perception, & Psychophysics, Hayward Godwin, Mike Hout, Katrín Alexdóttir, Steve Walenchok, and I have tried to remedy this situation.
 I am proud to have had any hand in this important contribution to the literature!